markov-kernel/russel-report/md_to_pdf/README.md

 ### Document Structure
 - Use proper heading hierarchy (# for title, ## for sections, etc.)
-- Let the converter handle section numbering automatically
+- Include section numbers in your headings (e.g., "## 1.
+Main Section", "### 1.1 Subsection")
+- Use consistent numbering patterns (1., 1.1, 1.1.1, etc.)
 - Include metadata at the top of your document (author, date)

 ### Spacing